aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 point_size
     The size of points, if not specified per-vertex. point_sprite
-    Whether points are drawn as sprites (textured quads) sprite_coord_mode
+    Whether points are drawn as sprites (textured quads).
+This is mutually exclusive with point_smooth.
+Note that sprite_coord_mode set to PIPE_SPRITE_COORD_NONE for all coords and point_sprite enabled is basically equivalent to point_sprite disabled. sprite_coord_mode
     Specifies how the value for each shader output should be computed when drawing sprites.
 If PIPE_SPRITE_COORD_NONE, don't change the vertex